cgsecurity/testdisk_documentation/partition_recovery.rst

  * Select the partition table type - usually the default value is the correct one as TestDisk auto-detects the partition table type.
  * Press Enter to Proceed.

+.. note:: You should select the partition table type that was used when you had access to your data.

 Analyze current partition table
 -------------------------------